 If you’re visiting France, you might be wondering how you can afford your trip between the food, the hotels, and the attractions.
 However, it’s definitely possible to visit France on a budget.

 These are tips that I’ve perfected via my time living in Paris, traveling in France, and my dad’s recent trip around France.
-Traveling on a budget isn’t always about surviving on a shoestring, but cutting back on unnecessary expenses to splurge on the experiences that matter to you. wrote this blog post together with my dad based on his trip to Provence and my travel around France.
+Traveling on a budget isn’t always about surviving on a shoestring, but cutting back on unnecessary expenses to splurge on the experiences that matter to you.
+I wrote this blog post together with my dad based on his recent trip to Provence and my travel around France.
 This post has been updated based on a recent trip to Southern France (April 2019).

 Travel in offseason

 Spring and summer are the most popular times to visit France, especially Paris and the South of France.
 By traveling to France in the offseason, you’ll find unspoiled landscapes, fewer tourists, pristine beaches, and cheap accommodation.

 Be warned that many tourist areas may have less infrastructure in the offseason and some bed-and-breakfasts shut down for the winter, however you can expect to pay a fraction of what you’d pay normally.
 In October, we paid 70 euros to stay at a French chateau, including breakfast with the owner, where we were the only guests.